hjoonpark/MultiCamCalib/docs/tutorial.md

     conda activate {YOUR_ENV_NAME}
     python multicamcalib.py

-A menu explaining each of the ten code numbers will pop up:
+A menu explaining each of the code number will pop up:

 <figure>
 <img src="./assets/tutorial/prompt1.png" width="100%"/>